storjarn/dice.js/README.md

 # @postdawn/dice.js

-> simple or sequenced RNG (random number generator) API and dice simulator
+> simple or sequenced RNG (random number generator) API and dice simulator for NodeJS and the browser

 ---